+Salt Dance Fest is excited to have these significant, influential artists in residence to share their unique and acclaimed artistic perspectives, and for their range and diversity of aesthetics and approaches to dance.
 SaltDanceFest, unique among dance festivals in the western United States, is committed to the exploration of the creative process in addition to contemporary technique and repertory work.
 With participants from around the country and the world, the workshop highlights and investigates the creative process and is designed to be a laboratory that nurtures and supports experimentation, exploration, curiosity, collaboration and the development of innovative choreography.

-Participants work intimately with esteemed artists on developing and exploring ideas in dance and choreography.
-Now in its third year, past artists at SaltDanceFest have included: Eiko & Koma, Chris Aiken, Angie Hauser, Teri and Oliver Steele, Marina Mascarell, Paul Selwyn Norton and Vickie Cortes.
-The SaltDanceFest 2013 class schedule will operate on a block system – participants may sign up for up to three blocks of classes as they prefer.
-Specific class requests, identified on the application form, are on a first come first served basis (further class information follows).
+Participants of Salt Dance Fest select from three blocks of daily classes, engaging with the artists in: Contemporary Technique, Improvisational Practices, Performance Research, Composition, Creative Process, Repertory, Somatics, and Writing for Dance (see class schedule below).
+The SaltDanceFest 2015 class schedule will operate on a block system – participants may sign up for up to three blocks of classes as they prefer.
+Specific class requests, identified on the application form, are on a first-come first-served basis (further class information follows).
 The workshop/festival additionally includes a free morning somatic practice class as an introduction to the day, lectures and panel discussions with the guest artists, an improvisation jam and social events, as well as opportunities to present work in showings and concerts.

-Workshop participants are expected to be mature dancers and young professionals interested in further developing his/her choreographic, creative, performance and movement investigative skills.
+Workshop participants are expected to be mature dancers and young professionals interested in further developing choreographic, creative, performance and movement investigative skills.
 Participants must be 18 or older, and are expected to dance at an intermediate technical or advanced level.
 Enrollment is limited, providing more individual attention for each workshop participant.
 Housing and meals are available at an additional cost.
 College credit is also available.
-SDF participants may extend their studies in Utah at Repertory Dance Theatre’s Summerdance 2013 Workshop and/or Ririe-Woodbury Dance Company’s, Move-It Summer Dance Workshop (see information below).
+SDF participants may extend their studies in Utah at Repertory Dance Theatre’s Summerdance 2015 Workshop and/or Ririe-Woodbury Dance Company’s, Move-It Summer Dance Workshop (see information below).
 Info at rdtutah.org and ririewoodbury.com.

-Each morning will begin with an optional somatic based class open to all festival participants on a drop in basis.
+Each morning will begin with an optional somatic-based class open to all festival participants on a drop in basis.
 These classes, which serve as a physical preparation for the day and an opportunity to get in touch with yourself and your body, will be taught by Salt Lake City-based practitioners and University of Utah Department of Modern Dance faculty members.

-Block I Classes – 9:15–11:15
+Block I Classes – 9:30–11:20

-Contemporary Technique – Kyle Abraham
+- Contemporary Technique – Paul Matteson

 Block II Classes – 11:30–1:30